IBM/helm101/tutorial/Lab2/README.md

    sed -i.bak 's/LoadBalancer/NodePort/g' guestbook-service.yaml
    ```

-   > Note: you can reset the files later with a `git checkout -- <filemane>` command, if desired
+   > Note: you can reset the files later with a `git checkout -- <filename>` command, if desired

 1. Delete the guestbook service: